 Out of a desire to fulfill God's call to visit orphans and widows in their distress (James 1:27), to minister to the needy, and to share the gospel, we hold a service once a month at a local nursing home after which we visit with the residents and pray for them.
 We also reach out in various ways to the residents of an elderly housing building close to our church location.
 This ministry is currently on hold because of the COVID-19 pandemic.

-The first is the Bible Study in Basic Christian Faith and Practice, which ideally takes place in a group context.
-We try to do this course in a group partly because young Christians often change so much during their first months/years of walking with Jesus that all that is really needed at the beginning in addition to regular church life is teaching on the basics.
+The first additional form of discipleship is the Bible Study in Basic Christian Faith and Practice, which ideally takes place in a group context.
+We try to do this course in a group partly because young Christians often change so much during their first months/years of walking with Jesus largely by learning the basics.
 That is what this course is about.
 If there are not enough people to do a group study, then we try to offer alternative, individual training.

 There are opportunities for qualified individuals to teach children in Sunday school.
 Qualified lay people may also teach Bible studies or lead other meetings as opportunity arises.